marctrem/usbarmory-wiki-fork/Secure-boot-(with-NXP-tools).md

 source tools, is described [here](https://github.com/inversepath/usbarmory/wiki/Secure-boot).

-**NOTE**: The last published IMX_CST_TOOL version 2.3.1 unfortunately does not generate correct signed images for the i.MX53 SoC, however version 2.2 correctly does.
-We are working with NXP to have this addressed and/or receive clear instructions for downloading the older version.
-In the meantime contact [Inverse Path](https://inversepath.com) directly to request IMX_CST_TOOL version 2.2.

 A working device tree compiler must be installed, on a recent Debian and Ubuntu this can be done as follows: